sophiestix/typescript-basics-seed/README.md

 selectSize('small');
 ```

-But this is very repetiticve, so:
+But this is very repetitive, so:
 ```
 type Size = 'small' | 'medium' | 'large'; // you can export it and use it in other files too type Callback = (size: Size) => void;